securefederatedai/openfl/openfl-tutorials/interactive_api/PyTorch_DogsCats_ViT/README.md

-# Dogs vs. Cats tutorial based on vit_pytorch library
+# Dogs vs. Cats tutorial based on [vit_pytorch](https://github.com/lucidrains/vit-pytorch) library
 ***Note: Please pay attention that this task uses the dataset from Kaggle.
 To get the dataset you will need a Kaggle account and accept "Dogs vs. Cats" competition rules.***

+Visual Transformers are gaining popularity among the Data Science community, so this tutorial is intended to examine Visual Transformer behavior in Federated Learning setup.

 ## Installation of Kaggle API credentials